Lessons I learned from IPL

 An IPL player is not an employee.
 He is hired based on the perceived value, which is nothing but the brand value.
 As he accrues wins, he increases his value and hence attracts more money.
 An IPL player doesn't have a job; He has a career, which he builds with a portfolio of wins, fans, and endorsements.

-The future of jobs is network of experts.
+The future of jobs is I have seen the future of jobs and it is Hollywood model.
 It is spreading in sports, governments, startups, and Hollywood.
 Those who wake up will reap tremendous benefits.

 Conclusion